Kingwood Bible Church Doctrinal Statement

 God the Holy Spirit

-The Holy Spirit, third Person of the Trinity, convicts the world of sin, of righteousness, and of judgment; and He is the Supernatural Agent in regeneration, baptizing all believers into one body of Christ, indwelling and sealing them unto the day of redemption (John 16:7-11; Romans 8:9; I Corinthians 12:12-14; II Corinthians 3:6; Ephesians 1:13-14).
+The Holy Spirit convicts the world of sin, of righteousness, and of judgment.
+He is the Supernatural Agent in regeneration, baptizing all believers into one body of Christ, indwelling and sealing them unto the day of redemption (John 16:7-11; Romans 8:9; 1 Corinthians 12:12-14; 2 Corinthians 3:6; Ephesians 1:13-14).
+He is the Divine Teacher who guides believers into all truth, and it is the privilege of all the saved to be filled with the Spirit (John 16:13; Ephesians 5:18; 1 John 2:27).

 Satan

-Satan is a fallen angel, the author of sin and the cause of the fall of man; he is the open and declared enemy of God and man; and he shall be eternally punished in the Lake of Fire (Genesis 3:1-19; Ezekiel 28:14-16; Matthew 4:2-11; 25:41; I Peter 5:8; Revelation 20:10).
+Satan is a fallen angel, the author of sin, and the cause of the fall of man.
+He is the open and declared enemy of God and man, and he shall be eternally punished in the Lake of Fire (Genesis 3:1-19; Ezekiel 28:14-16; Matthew 4:2-11; 25:41; 1 Peter 5:8; Revelation 20:10).

 Total Depravity of Man

-Man was created in the image and likeness of God, but in Adam’s sin the race fell, inherited a sinful nature, and became alienated from God and under His wrath and condemnation; man is totally depraved, and, of himself, utterly unable to remedy his lost condition (Genesis 1:26-27; Romans 3:10-23; 5:12; Ephesians 2:1-3, 12).
+Man was created in the image and likeness of God, but in Adam’s sin the race fell, inherited a sinful nature, and became alienated from God and under His wrath and condemnation.
+Man is totally depraved, and, of himself, utterly unable to remedy his lost condition (Genesis 1:26-27; Romans 3:10-23; 5:12; Ephesians 2:1-3, 12).

 Salvation